Tumor Microenvironment: Immunosuppressive Cells

 Tolerogenic Dendritic Cells

 Tolerogenic dendritic cells (tolDCs) are a specialized subset of dendritic cells, characterized by a stable, immature or semi-mature phenotype, that promote immune tolerance rather than activation.
 Unlike conventional dendritic cells that initiate immune responses against pathogens or abnormal cells, tolDCs actively suppress immune activation and contribute to immune homeostasis.
 In the tumor microenvironment, factors such as chronic inflammation, hypoxia, and tumor-derived signals induce the differentiation of dendritic cells into this tolerogenic state.
 These tolDCs then play a pivotal role in dampening anti-tumor immunity by modulating T cell responses and fostering an immunosuppressive environment that allows tumor cells to evade immune surveillance.
-Key mechanisms by which tolerogenic DCs mediate immunosuppression in the tumor microenvironment (TME) include:
+Key mechanisms by which tolerogenic DCs mediate immunosuppression in the tumor microenvironment (TME) are outlined below.

-Induction of regulatory T cells (Tregs) that suppress immune responses: Tolerogenic DCs promote the differentiation and expansion of Tregs, which in turn inhibit the activation and function of effector immune cells, creating an environment that favors tumor immune evasion.
+Tolerogenic DCs promote the differentiation and expansion of Tregs, which in turn inhibit the activation and function of effector immune cells, creating an environment that favors tumor immune evasion.
 This process is often supported by high expression of immunosuppressive enzymes like indoleamine 2,3-dioxygenase (IDO), which contributes to Treg induction and function.

-Recruitment and support of myeloid-derived suppressor cells (MDSCs): Tolerogenic DCs facilitate the accumulation and function of MDSCs, which synergize to suppress T cell activity and sustain an immunosuppressive niche within tumors.
+Tolerogenic DCs facilitate the accumulation and function of MDSCs, which synergize to suppress T cell activity and sustain an immunosuppressive niche within tumors.

 Dendritic Cells Guide